-- Complete the FAFSA each year https://fafsa.gov/ or on the mobile app, myStudentAid, which can be downloaded from Apple App Store (iOS) or Google Play (Andriod).
+- Complete the Free Application for Federal Student Aid (FAFSA) each year online or on the mobile app, myStudentAid, which can be downloaded from Apple App Store (iOS) or Google Play (Andriod).

 - Create a FSA ID to complete and sign the FAFSA.
 Parents of dependent students must create their own FSA ID in order to sign the FAFSA.

 - Be certain to enter their correct Social Security number on the application.

 - Prior, Prior Year (PPY).
 Beginning with the 2017-2018 award year, student and their families will provide income and tax information from the tax year one year earlier than has been used in the past.
 Therefore, the 2019-2020 FAFSA will collect information from the 2017 tax year.

 After Your FAFSA is Submitted:

 - Upon completing the application, students and parents may sign with their FSA ID.
 If not, students must print the FAFSA signature page, affix the appropriate signatures, and mail the document to the Central Processing Center.

 - Central Processing Center will perform the calculation to determine the student's financial aid eligibility.